Assess the Risk of Browser Extensions Installed in Your Browser. Add to Chrome.×

 As mentioned, the Microsoft risk assessment does not consider that cloud SaaS applications may request different permissions for different clients.
 As a result, it provides the same risk assessment score regardless of the app permissions requested.

-The automated risk assessment provided by Spin considers the app permissions requested as part of the risk assessment score.
+The automated risk assessment provided by Spin.AI considers the app permissions requested as part of the risk assessment score.
 This approach is more logical and customized for the risk each organization may experience since different risk levels would result in higher or lower level permissions requested by a cloud SaaS application.
 Spin displays different scores for the same app based on the permissions requested.

 Enhance your Risky Apps Assessment with SpinOne